intel/QAT_Engine/README.md

     INIT_ENGINE or will automatically get initialized on the first QAT crypto operation.
 The initialization on fork is enabled by default.

---disable-multibuff_heuristic_timeout/--enable-multibuff_heuristic_timeout
+--enable-multibuff_heuristic_timeout/--disable-multibuff_heuristic_timeout
-    Disable/Enable self tuning of the timeout in the polling thread in the Intel(R) Multibuffer offload.
-This flag is valid only incase of multibuffer offload (enabled by default).
+    Disable/Enable self tuning of the timeout in the polling thread in the Intel(R) Multi-buffer offload.
+This flag is valid only incase of Multi-buffer offload (disabled by default).

 --disable-qat_cycle_counts/--enable-qat_cycle_counts
-    Disable/Enable cycle count measurement in the Intel(R) Multibuffer offload.
+    Disable/Enable cycle count measurement in the Intel(R) Multi-buffer offload.
-    This support is only extended to  multibuffer offload code path (disabled by default).
+    This support is only extended to Multi-buffer offload code path (disabled by default).

 --with-cc-opt="parameters"